Breakfast-Galaxy-Studios/Soundboard/readme.md

 # Warning
-This current version of soundboard WILL NOT RUN CORRECTLY.
-Use one of the release versions if you wish to build this yourself.
+This version is not guaranteed to work correctly.
+It likely contains tons of bugs, and may not even build.
+All release versions build and almost all the recent ones are bug free.
+If you wish to build this yourself, I would recommend using one of the past release versions, instead of using the current branch.
+After v2.0 is released, there will be at least two branches.
+One branch that is experimental dev builds, mostly used to get new changes between our devs, and another will be stable builds, that are guaranteed to build correctly and mostly bug free.

 # BGS-Soundboard
 This program is a platform independent soundboard that was written in Java.
 This, combined with virtual audio cables / virtual audio mixer, allows anyone to play sounds through their microphone.